 Information regarding the application process is available here.

-What is the accreditation status of the MSMHS-PS program?
+What is the accreditation status of the MSMHS-COP program?

-Touro University California is fully accredited by the Western Association of Schools and Colleges and the MSMHS-PS program is encompassed by the University accreditation.
+Touro University California is fully accredited by the Western Association of Schools and Colleges and the MSMHS-COP program is encompassed by the University accreditation.

 Is financial assistance available for this program?

 Yes.
 Financial assistance for accepted students is available up to the budgeted allowance.
 The actual amount of aid available will vary dependent upon individual need.
 Students who are applying for financial aid will have their tuition deferred until that aid arrives.
 In order to finalize registration, these students will be required by the Bursar to obtain documentation from the Financial Aid Office that the application for aid is in process.
 Please visit the Office of Financial Aid for more information.

 How much is tuition?

 Current tuition for this program is approximately $20,500 for the year.